lgallego-hackIA/TheCouncil--FireWallStreet/documents/plan.md

 1. **Dynamic Endpoint Group Creation**: Create new endpoint groups through a console interface by simply providing a name and basic configuration.
 2. **Domain-Driven Design Architecture**: Organized around business domains with clear boundaries and contexts.
+3. **Automated DDD File Generation**: Automatically scaffold DDD-structured code for new automations, including domain models, services, repositories, and handlers.
-3. **GPT Integration**: Optimized for being called by various GPT models, with consistent response formats.
+4. **GPT Integration**: Optimized for being called by various GPT models, with consistent response formats.
-4. **Flexible Database Support**: Multiple database options based on use case requirements.
+5. **Flexible Database Support**: Multiple database options based on use case requirements (MongoDB, PostgreSQL, DynamoDB, Redis, Elasticsearch).
-5. **Automation Framework**: Each group of endpoints represents an "automation" that can be managed independently.
+6. **Automation Framework**: Each group of endpoints represents an "automation" that can be managed independently.

 ## Technical Architecture (DDD Approach)